YoYoGames/GMEXT-EpicOnlineServices/README.md

 After compilation the exported dll/dylib file is automatically copied into the extension folder inside the included GameMaker project folder.

+---

+## Important

+Do not download from the **main branch** this branch is a work in place branch and probably has features that might be broken or not working properly, please download from the releases panel (right side instead).

+---

 ## Requirements

 In order to compile for Windows/macOS you are required to [download the EpicOnlineSerives SDK v1.15.4](https://dev.epicgames.com/portal/en-US) and place it inside `source/EOS_sdk/`

+---

 ## Documentation